-Figure 4 shows real estate and wholesale industries with the highest average potential duration of 17 weeks.
-Accommodations and food services had the lowest average potential duration at 13 weeks in 2021, reflecting the more seasonal industry pattern in terms of employment.
+Figure 4 shows finance and insurance with the highest average potential duration of 16 weeks.
+Arts, entertainment & recreation had the lowest average potential duration at 13 weeks in 2022, reflecting the more seasonal industry pattern in terms of employment.

-Average Contributions by Industry
+Average contributions by industry

-Figure 5 illustrates the average benefits paid per \$100 in contributions by industry in 2021.
+Figure 5 illustrates the average benefits paid per \$100 in contributions by industry in 2022.
 The industries that pay out more benefits on average than they contribute to the fund are seasonal in nature and include construction and mining industries.
 The industries with the lowest average benefits to contributions ratio include health care and social assistance; utilities; and finance and insurance.
 Of the 20 industry groups, 18 have paid more contributions into the fund than their employees received in benefits from the fund.
-The amount of benefits paid in the other two industries indicate those industries are receiving larger subsidies from the unemployment insurance system.
+In 2022, mining and construction were the two industries receiving subsidies from the fund, meaning for every \$100 in contributions more than \$100 was paid out in benefits.

-Experience Rating
+Experience rating